Lorraine 155 mm: Chassis

 The 2 prototypes of the Lorraine 155 mm utilized the chassis from the Canon D’Assaut Lorraine tank destroyer.
 Similar to the Canon D’Assaut Lorraine, the two prototypes had the Veil Picard pneumatic tires for road wheels.
 This would enable the vehicle to move in case the tracks were disabled.

 Engine

 A Talbot engine was planned to be mounted on the vehicle.
 In 1951, the Maybach engine was equipped instead.

 Development

 In 1954, there were ongoing studies for a self-propelled gun with a turret to allow for more flexibility when attacking.
 In 1955, the order was given to create self-propelled gun with a turret.
-This was the Batignolles Chatillon 155mm.
+This was the Batignolles-Châtillon 155mm.
 The Lorraine 155 mm project was deemed to be redundant and all works on the project was discontinued.

 One prototype is stored in Bourges Technical Establishment storage area.
 The other prototype is kept in the technical zone of the base of the 2nd Dragoon Regiment at Fontevraud.